emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### HTTP API

 HTTP API is a frequently used function in IoT platform development and EMQX operation and maintenance.
-HTTP API can realize integration with external systems, such as querying and managing client information, broker subscription, publishing messages and creating rules.
+HTTP API can enable integration with external systems, such as querying and managing client information, broker subscription, publishing messages and creating rules.

 - [HTTP API](../advanced/http-api.md): include HTTP API access point and access authentication method.
 - [Basic Information](../advanced/http-api.md#endpoint-brokers): Get basic information such as EMQX version and running status.